 It hasn’t forgotten about flip phones, either, and could be on the verge of unveiling a new throwback handset, according to recent reports.

-As spied by MySmartPrice, a device has now seemingly passed through China’s MIIT certification body, which paves the way for it be approved by other agencies in the country – namely TENAA – in the near future.
+Prior to this, it was spied by MySmartPrice that the device had apparently passed through China’s MIIT certification body, which paves the way for it be approved by other agencies in the country – namely TENAA – in the near future.

 Related: Best Android phones